 The second phase of FFP is Support and Monitor.
 The parole counselor focuses on eliminating barriers to services, supporting interventions, and monitoring parole compliance.
 The counselor may meet with the family less often in this phase but never less than one time per month.
-The primary outcome for this phase is to enhance protective factors and reduce risk.
+The primary outcome for this phase is to enhance protective factors and reduce risk factors.

 Generalization is the final phase in FFP, usually occurring 30-90 days prior to parole discharge.
-The goals in this phase are three-fold:
+The goals in this phase focus on:

-- Focus on relapse prevention;

-- Generalize skills to other areas;

-- Identify additional community resources and natural supports.
+- Managing relapse, - > Generalizing skills to other relationships and situations, and - ➤ Identifying additional community resources and natural supports.

 Parole Counselors work to help the family 'own' their positive changes and realize they are responsible for the success they have experienced.
-As parole ends and the family is more empowered, they rely less on outside services and more on their internal protective factors, resulting in lasting change that impacts the family and their community in very positive ways.
+As parole ends and the family is more empowered.
+They rely less on outside services and more on their internal protective factors, resulting in lasting change that impacts the family and their community in very positive ways.

-Appendix C: FY 2016 JR Youth Demographics
+Appendix C: FY 2017 JR Youth Demographics

 JR youth have complex needs and are at the highest end of the spectrum in terms of risk.
 The following data highlights critical factors that are considered in preparing residential treatment plans and transition and reentry activities.
-In FY 2016, 566 youth released from JR residential programs.
-Of those 566 youth:
+In FY 2017, 601 youth released from JR residential programs.
+Of those 601 youth: